 Can I Evict a Tenant Without a Lease?

-If you’re a landlord wondering, can I evict a tenant without a lease, the answer is yes—but it must be done legally.
+If you’re a landlord wondering if, can I evict a tenant without a lease, the answer is yes—but it must be done legally.
 Tenants without a lease are usually considered month-to-month renters.
 You can evict them, but you must provide proper notice.
 In most states, this means giving at least 30 days' notice to vacate.

 Failing to follow the legal process could lead to delays or legal challenges.